point85/caliper/README.md

 *Type*

-Units are classfied by type, e.g. length, mass, time and temperature.
-They are also enumerated, e.g. kilogram, Newton, metre, etc.  Custom units (e.g. a 1 litre bottle) do not have a pre-defined type or enumeration.
+Units are classified by type, e.g. length, mass, time and temperature.
+Only units of the same type can be converted to one another.
+Units are also enumerated, e.g. kilogram, Newton, metre, etc.  Custom units (e.g. a 1 litre bottle) do not have a pre-defined type or enumeration.

 *Base Symbol*

 All units have a base symbol that is the most reduced form of the unit.
-For example, a Newton is kilogramÂ·metre/second^2.
-The base symbol is used in the measurement system to register each unit and to discern the result of arithmetic operations on quantitites.
-For example, dividing a quantity of Newton-metres by a quantity of metres results in a quantity of Newtons.
+For example, a Newton is kilogram·metre/second^2.
+The base symbol is used in the measurement system to register each unit and to discern the result of arithmetic operations on quantities.
+For example, dividing a quantity of Newton·metres by a quantity of metres results in a quantity of Newtons.

 *Quantity*

-A quantity is an amount (implemented as a BigDecimal for precision and scaling) together with a unit of measure.
-When arithmetic operations are performed on quantities, the original units are transformed.
-For example, multiplying a length in metres by a force in Newtons results in a quantity of energy in Joules.
+A quantity is an amount (implemented as a BigDecimal for control of precision and scaling) together with a unit of measure.
+When arithmetic operations are performed on quantities, the original units can be transformed.
+For example, multiplying a length quantity in metres by a force quantity in Newtons results in a quantity of energy in Joules.

 ## Code Examples
 The unified MeasurementSystem is obtained by calling: